danhper/net-portal/README.md

     python2 scripts/parse_subjects.py

-to generate the initial database data and
+to generate the initial database data (it may take a while) and

     python2 scripts/generate_keys.py